Tirore96/tirore96.github.io/docs/index.markdown

 <img src="assets/dawit_photo.jpeg" width="150" alt="">

+## Open to network
+I am interested in formal methods and their use in practice.
+Having spent now some years in academia, I now seek a research position in industry where formal methods are used in practice.
+Feel free to get in contact on dawit.tirore@gmail.com

 I pursued my PhD at IT University of Copenhagen with main supervisor Marco Carbone and co-supervisor Jesper Bengtson.
 During my PhD I mechanised subject reduction and communication safety,